 "Yes.
 Well, I talked to Regina and she said John and her would be happy to have you come live with them," Mom said.
 I don't know why, but I tried to sink in further against the chair.
 I wanted to disappear from the world entirely and this wasn't the first time I'd had such a feeling.
 Fortunately, now I knew what to do with such feelings instead of trying to bury them down until they made me want to kill myself.
 I had nothing against the Burke's.
 It was just that they had seven kids and all of them were boys; boys who were possessed by the devil at some point in their childhood.
 So basically, what my parents were saying was, either I could move to England, or I could move into a house of seven boys.
 And it wasn't that I didn't like the boys; the last time we'd met, we were little kids and they'd been like...like wild animals, and it had only been five of them.
 Now there were seven.

-"So my two options are move to England or move into a house of seven boys that's eight hours away," I said, just to be sure I was getting things right.
+"So my two options are move to England or move into a house of seven boys that's roughly two hours away," I said, just to be sure I was getting things right.
 Mom and Dad nodded, their blue eyes trained on me, waiting for my answer.

 "Do I have to decide right now?"
 I asked.
 Dad sighed.